ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/README.md

 The point of using acorn.io is mostly to cut the time needed to train each copy of the same container image of the pybrain3/tiktoken version.
 So that development time doesn't rely on hardware like gpu heavy compute.
 Instead, make it simple, lightweight, and able to run anywhere.
 In my case, it isn't about putting an AI into a video game, but giving it a framework to run around in so the human it is emulating doesn't go insane.
 The point of it being able to make use of minecraft is to have something that is psuedo realistic enough so it can interact with A environment which gives it freedom of mobility and communicationand no limitations on thinking.
+Instead of trapping a human mind, the goal is to template from this point til it matches that of the human brain with no goals for it to be limited to minecraft game world data. ( A world seed if you will ... )